Welcome Basic Studio Gear Additional Gear Buying Guides Components Background

 Once again, this is more of a specialty pattern as you wouldn't typically want to get what is on the other side of the mic from the performer or instrument.

 A variation of the straight cardiod discussed earlier, sometimes called a super cardiod.
-This pattern is like a combination of the cardiod and figure-8.

 It detects primarily from the front but also gets some signal from directly behind.